phillmv/okayfail.com/source/posts/2017-11-13-rent-control-ontario-housing-supply.html.markdown

 The primary rental housing sector has been in a state of crisis for about forty years.[^smith-1983] Beginning in the 1970s, the construction of new private purpose-built rental buildings collapsed.
 If in 1969 Ontario had 27,543 new, unassisted rental building starts, by the mid 1980s we were building under 5,000 as private developers left the market.[^smith-1988] At first their departure was compensated by government assisted housing starts, but before long the provincial and federal governments began to withdraw funding as well.[^toronto-2006]

-Around the same time, new tenant protection legislation was being introduced and by 1975 rent controls were in effect throughout the province.
-At the beginning rents were essentially fixed in nominal terms, which in a high inflation era meant their real values quickly declined.
-New construction was at first exempted, and then not; only by 1986 were the guidelines changed such that rent adjustments became tied to inflation.[^smith-1988]

 <h3>Controls in Ontario</h3>

 We're blessed that Ontario is a relatively well studied jurisdiction.
 In a widely cited[^widely-cited] paper written in 1988, Lawrence Smith looked at Ontario's rental market in the aftermath of the province's rent controls.

+Around the same time primary rentals dried up, new tenant protection legislation was being introduced and by 1975 rent controls were in effect throughout the province.
+At the beginning rents were essentially fixed in nominal terms, which in a high inflation era meant their real values quickly declined.
+New construction was at first exempted, and then not; only by 1986 were the guidelines changed such that rent adjustments became tied to inflation.[^smith-1988]

 His technical argument against controls goes something like this.
 Rent control artificially lowers the income that landlords can expect to receive from rental properties.
 This depresses any motivation investors may have for responding to demand by creating new rental buildings.
 Meanwhile, lower rent costs relative to ownership encourage more people to stay in the rental market, which creates more demand for fewer units.
 A control imposed in response to unaffordable rents and low vacancy rates will therefore exacerbate both.